 “Zoos must be compassionate and demonstrate a fundamental commitment to being patient-centered” [BM15].
 This means that us, visitors, need to switch our attitude from one of a passive consumer to one of active empathy and compassion [RN16].

-Empathy, Compassion and Respect constitute the backbone values of all our etiquettes.
-Here are now a few concrete and important rules for maximizing both your experience and the quality of life of the animal patients of any facility which host captive wildlife: Quiet down – Disappear visually – Favor your true smell – Stick to the path – Slow down – No climbing – Keep your hands quiet – Keep them on a wild diet – Be them – Keep it clean – Ask & ask again.
+Empathy, Humility, Respect constitute the backbone values of all our etiquettes.
+Here are a few concrete and important rules for maximizing both your experience and the quality of life of the wild patients of any facility that exhibits captive wildlife…

 Admire quietly, respectfully without exuberance…

 It’s exciting to see these gorgeous animals, and to see children being excited about them.
 But visitor noise has been proven to be a welfare issue.
 Talk instead using a very quiet/soothing voice.

 Our voice has raised in intensity in the past decades (as the result of louder human environments), and is detrimental to the health and behavior of animals.
 This has a distressing impact on the animals in captivity and has proven to be correlated with aggressive behavior, heightened vigilance states, and generally increased discomfort and stress ([MK07],[QS14]).

 So just refrain from talking and laughing loudly, or screaming of joy, and certainly do not mimic an animal sound to get a reaction.
 Instead practice a quiet and meditative ‘wonder’ alone or with your companion or family.